 Brian has a wide range of experience in local government parks and recreation facility management.
 In addition to a background in operations and planning work, Brian now specialises in asset management for the parks and facilities sector.

 He is currently responsible for managing Yardstick’s online development and the Facilities Benchmark project.

-Ian Galloway Award, ARPro – Accredited recreation professional
+Brian is a holder of the Ian Galloway Award and is an ARPro – Accredited recreation professional

 Eric began working in the parks sector 30 years ago as a park ranger with regional councils in Auckland and Wellington.
 He then changed focus to a planning role ensuring that best practice is integrated into policy outputs.